jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 </aside>

-Comparing the prediction for validation set with the known class values, yielded an acccuracy of 0.9943
+Comparing the prediction for validation set with the known class values, yielded an accuracy of 0.9943
-(95% confindence interval:
+(95% confidence interval:
 [0.9918,
 0.9962]).
 The estimated accuracy is well above the "no information rate" statistic of 0.2845.
-The model also has a high kappa satistic of 0.9928, which suggest that we obtained a good classifier.
+The model also has a high kappa statistic of 0.9928, which suggest that the process yielded a good classifier.
 Overall this predictive model compares well with what was reported in the original study (an accuracy of 0.9803).

-The first 20 model predictors can be seen in Figure  2, and the complete list of predictors (ordered by their mean drecrease in accuracy) is  in Table  6
+The first 20 model predictors can be seen in Figure  2, and the complete list of predictors (ordered by their mean decrease in accuracy) is  in Table  6
 (Appendix  3)

 **Figure  2: Variable Importance for Random Forest model (first 20 variables)**
 <div class="fullwidth"> <img src="images/importance-plot-1.png"><aside style="margin-top: 0em"><aside></div>

-This plot indicates that the measurements of the belt sensor (roll, yaw, and pitch), the forearm (pitch) and the dumbbell (magnetometer), are the most important for distinguishing whether this particular exercise is being done correctly or not.
-This makes sense as the way the core body moves and the rotation of the forearm, are closely related to a correct execution of the biceps curl, and in the case of the metallic dumbbell the position changes are more readily detected by the magnetometer.
+This plot indicates that the measurements of the belt sensor (*roll*, *yaw*, and *pitch*), the forearm (*pitch*) and the dumbbell (*magnetic component*), are the most important for distinguishing whether this particular exercise is being done correctly or not.
+This makes sense as the way the core body moves and the rotation of the forearm, are closely related to a correct execution of the biceps curl, and in the case of the metallic dumbbell the position changes are readily detected by the magnetometer.

 ## Appendices